 WHO’s Annex 9 Supplement 7: Qualification of Temperature Controlled Storage Areas.

-- Installation qualification (IQ) – Making sure all your equipment (loggers, environmental chambers, Temperature mapping reports, etc) are within calibration limits and in good, reproducible working order.
+- Installation Qualification (IQ) – Make sure all your equipment (loggers, environmental chambers, Temperature mapping reports, etc) is within calibration limits and in good, reproducible working order.

 - Check that all controllers and sensors are correctly calibrated.

 - Carry out a temperature mapping of the storage area loaded as in normal operations.

 - Test and record temperature recovery following a door opening during normal operation.